awslabs/aws-encryption-sdk-specification/framework/branch-key-store.md

 This section describes how the  AWS KMS encryption context is built from the DynamoDB items that store the branch keys.

+The following encryption context keys are shared:

+- MUST have a `branch-key-id` attribute
+- The `branch-key-id` field MUST not be an empty string
+- MUST have a `type` attribute
+- The `type` field MUST not be an empty string
+- MUST have a `create-time` attribute
+- MUST have a `tablename` attribute to store the logicalKeyStoreName
+- MUST have a `kms-arn` attribute
+- MUST have a `hierarchy-version`
+- MUST NOT have a `enc` attribute

 Any additionally attributes on the DynamoDB item
 MUST be added to the encryption context.